mrismanaziz/Reforestation/README.md

-## I used to be a banker, but I lost interest.
+## I used to work in a shoe recycling shop.
+It was sole destroying.